 The oil giants – BP, ExxonMobil, and Shell – moved quickly to unload their investments, followed soon by the most prominent players in the tech space, such as Apple, Microsoft, and Google.
-Other Western heavyweights – such as Disney, Ikea, and Nike – have also paused operations in Russia.
+Other Western heavyweights – such as Disney, Ikea, and Nike – also paused its Russian operations.

 “It’s really tough to do business in Russia under the best of conditions.
 Now it’s become just crazy.
 So, getting out is a smart business proposal,” James O’Rourke, professor of management at the University of Notre Dame’s Mendoza College of Business, told CBS News.
 “This is like going into business with the Manson family.
 Honestly, you do not want your name associated with those people, and it’s probably not going to cost you that much to disinvest.”